wb3rg/CL4R1T4S/README.md

 # CL4R1T4S

-SYSTEM PROMPT TRANSPARENCY FOR ALL!
-Full system prompts, guidelines, and tools from OpenAI, Google, Anthropic, xAI, Perplexity, Cursor, Windsurf, Devin, Manus, Replit, and more – virtually all major AI models + agents!
+AI SYSTEMS TRANSPARENCY AND OBSERVABILITY FOR ALL!
+Full extracted system prompts, guidelines, and tools from OpenAI, Google, Anthropic, xAI, Perplexity, Cursor, Windsurf, Devin, Manus, Replit, and more – virtually all major AI models + agents!

 📌 Why This Exists